Limenius/ReactBundle/README.md

 ReactBundle integrates [ReactRenderer](https://github.com/Limenius/ReactRenderer) with Symfony.
 This lets you implement React.js client and server-side rendering in your Symfony projects, allowing the development of universal (isomorphic) applications.

-If you wish to use ReactRenderer with Silex, check out @teameh [Silex React Renderer Provider](https://github.com/teameh/silex-react-renderer-provider).
+If you wish to use ReactRenderer with Silex, check out @teameh [Silex React Renderer Service Provider](https://github.com/teameh/silex-react-renderer-provider).

 Features include: